v-novaltd/LCEVCdec/docs/getting_started_linux.md

 sudo apt install git git-lfs
 ```

+Ensure the `pre-commit` hook script is copied from `cmake/tools` to your `.git/hooks` to preform automatic linting before committing.

 ## Python

 Via apt or a package manager in your distro.
 You will also need pip, and it is recommended to install venv support.